tomcastleman/laravel-memcached-plus/README.md

 undefined constants.
 The config keys are automatically resolved into `Memcached` constants by the `MemcachedPlus\Connector` which throws a `RuntimeException` if the constant is invalid.

-Note: as this package _extends_ the built-in Laravel 5 memcached Cache driver the driver string remains `memcached`.
+Note that as this package _enhances_ the built-in Laravel 5 memcached Cache driver the driver string remains `memcached`.

 In case you are unfamiliar with how to use multiple cache stores in Laravel, you would access